-Games like Final Fantasy VII
+Games similar to Final Fantasy VII:

 Beyond: Two Souls